Sarah Rothenberg Artistic Director

 These Finding Home residencies were generously funded in part by the Edaren Foundation and The Powell Foundation.

-If you are interested in hosting a Finding Home residency at your school, please contact Ellie Parker, Director of Education and Community Initiatives | eparker@dacamera.com
+If you are interested in hosting a Finding Home residency at your school, please contact Hunter O’Brien, Director of Education and Community Initiatives | hobrien@dacamera.com

 HOMECOMING RESIDENCY

-In the fall of 2014, DACAMERA launched the Jason Moran Homecoming Residency, a multi-year residency with the jazz pianist/composer and Houston native, presented in partnership with the University of Houston’s Cynthia Woods Mitchell Center for the Arts.
+In the fall of 2014, Da Camera launched the Jason Moran Homecoming Residency, a multi-year residency with the jazz pianist/composer and Houston native, presented in partnership with the University of Houston’s Cynthia Woods Mitchell Center for the Arts.
 Jason Moran is leading activities engaging Houston’s historic Third and Fourth Ward communities.
 Moran’s residency features in-school and community programs with his ensemble The Bandwagon, focusing on an exploration of the interconnected relationships between jazz, neighborhood, community and visual art.

 The Jason Moran Homecoming Residency is organized in partnership with the University of Houston Mitchell Center for the Arts and has been made possible by support from the Lynne Murray, Sr. Educational Foundation and Chamber Music America through its Residency Endowment Fund.